BragginRites/token-loot/README.md

 - **Resizable/draggable** manager window with auto-save
 - **GM-only chat summaries** of granted loot

+## How to use it

+1. Enable the module in your world.
+2. Open the Loot Group Manager via the actor tab button at the bottom of the sidebar or Module Settings → Token Loot.
+3. Click "Add Loot Group" to create a group.
+4. Drag actors into the group, then drag items into distribution blocks.
+5. Configure chances, quantities, and modes as desired.
+6. Place a token that belongs to the group onto the canvas to grant loot.

+## Group Manager Overview

+- Create a group and drag actors (or folders of actors) from the sidebar or compendiums into the actor block.
+- Add distribution blocks and drag items (or folders of items) from the sidebar or compendiums into each distribution block.
+- Configure per-item chance and quantity, per-block mode, duplicates, and the optional Force Qty bounds.
+- Shift+Click delete buttons to skip confirmation dialogs.

 ## Distribution Modes

 Each group contains one or more distribution blocks.
 A block can be configured in one of three modes: